Sahitya1707/namaste-react-ep-1/README.md

   - It means to make the network call and the page is coming from the server

 #class based components are the class which uses render method and return some pieces of jsx.

+-- what is class in javaScript ?
+What is class based component on react?